user-sbd/dev/notes/lyrics/lucki.md

 just tryna find a moment that feels real yeah searchin for a truth that ain just feels

-bitches said they love me who are you to i who am i to you just a dollar sign in they eye pushin thru the whip this aint nothin new i just ride another friend lost to the violence i just cry inside
+she said they love me who are you to i who am i to you just a dollar sign in they eye pushin thru the whip this aint nothin new i just ride another friend lost to the violence i just cry inside